kubeflow/community/releases/handbook.md

 ## People and Roles

-### Release Manager
+### Release Management Team:
+The Release Management Team is composed by: Release manager, WG leads / liasons, technical documentation lead and product manager.
-The Release Manager will be responsible for coordinating the release and taking ultimate accountability for all release tasks to be completed on time.
+Release team liaisons will be responsible not for the communication but for contributing to the release with documentation, source code, PRs review, etc, according to their skills and motivation.

-**Responsibilities:**
+### Release Manager Responsibilities:
+- Responsible for the overall Kubeflow Release Process
+- Promote best practices for the release and software development process.
+- Manage the communication between the teams to understand current release status and potential blockers
+- Manage the communication with the community about the status of the Release or any help/blockers needed.
+- Approve & review the blog and slides announcing the Release.
-* Provide updates to the mailing list with the progress of the release
+- Provide updates to the mailing list with the progress of the release
 * Coordinate directly with the WG liaisons and leads about dates and deliverables
 * Coordinate with the Release Team Members for the progress of the release
 * Ensure the WG leads have cut the necessary GitHub branches and tags for the different phases of the release